 There is a strong Sacramental focus in each year group.
 In Year 3 children are prepared to receive the Sacraments of Reconciliation and First Holy Communion and in Year 5 and 6 pupils continue on their journey of faith by preparing for Confirmation.
 Click here to see the curriculum overview for Religious Education at St. Anne's.
 For more detailed information on what is taught in each of the units, click here.

 Our parish priest, Father Stephen, regularly visits our school.
-He plans to lead a number of Celebration Masses throughout the year, once restrictions are further lifted, and will work closely with the children, guiding their journey of faith and being on hand to help them wherever he can.
-He will plan to come into school regularly to hear confessions of those children who have received the sacrament of reconciliation.
+He leads Mass weekly alternating between in school and Church throughout the year, he also works with the children, guiding their journey of faith and being on hand to help them wherever he can.
+There is a full plan for the year for Father to come into school regularly to hear confessions of those children who have received the sacrament of reconciliation.

 We assess the children using the national and diocesan assessment once a year.
 Children have the opportunity at the start of each unit to share what they would like to learn and then self-assess what they feel they have learnt at the end.